Prostate Cancer: The Basics

 Diagnosis of Prostate Cancer

-If your provider thinks you have prostate cancer, they will order tests including:
+If your provider thinks you have prostate cancer, they will order tests such as:

 - Digital rectal exam.

-- If your provider feels any abnormalities during a digital rectal exam and/or if your PSA level is elevated, you will need to have a biopsy of the prostate.
+- If your provider feels any abnormalities during a digital rectal exam and/or if your PSA level is high, you will need to have a biopsy of the prostate.
 This is done using a trans-rectal ultrasound.
 During this test, a thin ultrasound probe is put into the rectum and used to view the prostate.
-Any areas that look suspicious are sampled and sent to a lab to be examined by a pathologist.
+Any samples that are taken are sent to a lab to be looked at by a pathologist.

 The pathologist assigns a Gleason score, the scale used to grade prostate cancers.
-A pathology report summarizes these results and is sent to your healthcare provider, typically 5-10 days after the biopsy.
+A pathology report summarizes these results and is sent to your healthcare provider, often 5-10 days after the biopsy.
 This report is an important part of planning your treatment.
-You can request a copy of your report for your records.
+You can ask for a copy of your report for your records.

 Staging Prostate Cancer